Zethtren/NLP_Exploration/README.md

 # NLP_Exploration

-I will be creating and adding custome implementations of various NLP related functions here Once I build enough I may even publish PyPi
+I will be creating and adding custom implementations of various NLP related functions here.
+Once I build enough I may even publish PyPi
 Below are links to any completed and working code